Guide to UK Applications • Undergraduate

-The clue is in the name itself-‘personal’ statement.
+The clue is in the name itself–‘personal’ statement.
 It has to come from you, describing your background, interests and motivations.
-Not only will copying someone else’s statement fail to reveal what makes you special, but it also runs the risk of misleading admissions tutors in to offering you a place at their college, only to find that you hate it and the course, because you weren’t really a good fit for their institution to begin with.
-And if these reasons aren’t compelling enough, remember that all colleges have software to detect plagiarism, and the consequences of getting caught are severe.
+Not only will copying someone else’s statement fails to reveal what makes you special, but it also runs the risk of misleading admissions tutors to offer you a place at their college.
+Eventually, you will hate your time there, because you weren’t really a good fit for the institution and course from the beginning.
+If these reasons aren’t compelling enough, remember that all colleges have software to detect plagiarism and the consequences of getting caught are severe.

 2) Do not use quotes from other people:

-Rather than making you sound intelligent or well-read, quotes displays a lack of original thought.
-You have a limited number of words at your disposal so do not waste them on what other people have said when you can use them to convey your personality instead.
+Rather than making you sound intelligent or well-read, quotes display a lack of original thought.
+You have a limited number of words at your disposal.
+Do not waste them on what other people have said when you can use them to convey your personality instead.

 3) Do not lie:

-There’s a fine line between presenting yourself in a more favourable light and straight out lying.
-Don’t make up qualifications, grand claims that you cannot support, or pretend to have read books you haven’t.
+There’s a fine line between presenting yourself in a more favourable light and straight-out lying.
+Don’t make up qualifications, grand claims that you cannot support or pretend to have read books you haven’t.
 Not only is it unethical, but you can get caught.
-Some courses have interviews where you are asked to elaborate on your experiences and talk about specific details from your personal statement.
-If these are untrue, you will look foolish trying to make up answers, leading to your entire application to be reconsidered and a likely rejection.
+Some courses have interviews where you are asked to elaborate on your experiences and discuss specific details from your personal statement.
+If these are untrue, you will look foolish trying to make up answers, leading to your entire application being reconsidered and likely rejected.

 4) Do not be negative:

-Your goal is to demonstrate why you would be a good fit for the course that you have chosen, so don’t highlight your weak points, or make excuses for things you haven’t done.
-The key is to focus on the positives and write confidently about your achievements to demonstrate that you meet the requirements of the course.
+Your goal is to demonstrate why you would be a good fit for the course that you have chosen, so don’t highlight your weak points or make excuses for things you haven’t done.
+The key is to focus on the positives and write confidently about your achievements to demonstrate that you meet the course requirements.

 5) Do not be specific to one university:

-All the colleges to which you apply to will see the same personal statement; it cannot be customised for each one separately.
+All the colleges to which you apply will see the same personal statement.
+It cannot be customised for each university separately.
 This means that no specific college or course name should find its way into your personal statement.
-Stating your desire to study at ‘X’ colleges won’t go down well with colleges ‘A, B and C.’ The same applies to comments about location.
+Stating your desire to study at ‘X’ colleges won’t go down well with colleges ‘A, B and C.’ The same applies to comments about the location.

 6) Do not forget to talk about the ‘why’: